iPXE

 Definition: Base.h:321

-References assert(), ASSERTING, block, memory_block::list, list_check, list_for_each_entry, MEMBLOCK_ALIGN, NULL, and virt_to_phys().
+References heap::align, assert(), ASSERTING, block, heap::blocks, memory_block::list, list_check, list_for_each_entry, and NULL.

-Referenced by alloc_memblock(), and free_memblock().
+Referenced by heap_alloc_block(), and heap_free_block().

 ◆ discard_cache()

-static unsigned int discard_cache ( void )
+static unsigned int discard_cache ( size_t size __unused)

 static